home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 Larry Derby (USA), Ian Wade, Guy Lee, Dave Nicol, Eddie Birch, and Julian Anthonie (UK), 11/12/1972.

 Description.
-This route starts just a few meters left of the French route.
+This route starts just a few meters left of the ruta Francesa.
 It is a completely independent line that initially follows a prominent wide crack left of the SSE spur.
 The crack, which is 20 to 50 cm wide is smeared with ice on its upper portion and therefore a thin secondary crack has to be climbed.
 This involves ten meters of precarious climbing on copperheads and three moves on bat-hooks to gain a jammed block.
 Another 20 meters of exposed off-width climbing lead to easier terrain and a visible snowfield.
 A series of difficult ice runnels lead to an obvious brake under overhangs.
 Here the route traverses left, across loose ice-up terrain to a bomb-bay chimney that is avoided by climbing hairline cracks to the right.
 A mixed traverse further left leads to the summit slopes.
+650m altogether.

 History.
 Their original intention was to climb the east face but upon having a closer look at it, they decided for the less intimidating south face.
 The route was completed with the use of fixed ropes.
 It is still unrepeated.